HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

     ```
     The `<id>` is the ID for the media type obtained from the `GET mediatypes` endpoint.

-5. Verify and add additional configuration
+5. Verify and add additional configuration.

 After enabling or adding the new file type, verify its status using a `GET` request to `mediatypes`.
 You can also check the DAM settings UI to confirm that the file type is enabled.
 For additional configuration (such as renditions or custom transformations), see the extensibility documentation.